kedartatwawadi/NN_compression/README.md

 Arithematic encoding has been used since past 20 years to achieve close to entropy compression for known distributions.
 Adaptive variants of Arithematic encoding \(for a chosen k-context model\) have also been designed, which first try to learn the conditional k-th order distribution, in the first pass nad use the same for compression in the second pass.

-However, as the complexity increases exponentially in $k$, with the alphabet size.
-Generally the context is limited to $k = 5,10$.
+However, as the complexity increases exponentially in $$k$$, with the alphabet size.
+Generally the context is limited to $$k = 5,10$$.
 Higher values of context are not tractable.
 Can we consider RNN based models to achieve improved conditional probability, which in turn can be used along with arithmatic encoding.

 Another important motivation this serves it with respect to how well can RNN's learn the probability distributions for compression, which can in turn help in intuitive understanding of RNN based image/video compression \(lossless or lossy\).